kstoltzenburg/SoftwareTesting-Learning/lp3thw/notes.md

 * read your .py file backwards
 * read your .py file out loud, saying even the characters

+Take note:
+* The = (single-equal) assigns the value on the right to a variable on the left.
+The == (double-equal) tests whether two things have the same value.
+* Add space around operators like this so that it's easier to read.

 Printing using comma separated values will add spaces around the values: